ivardesign/viva-la-vue-workshop/README.md

 ***REPLACE WITH***:

 In its place, let’s create a `<div>` and center what is inside the `<div>`:
-+ (so the next thing we do is in the middle of the page):
+(So that what we place inside here, will be in the middle of the page):

 ```html
   <div style="display:flex; align-items: center; justify-content: center;">